maxwell-conser/every-color/README.md

 After that, simply **update the widget's index.coffee by commenting out the default command and then uncommenting the other command.**

-This new command changes the colors 10x faster.
+This new command makes the colors change 10x faster, meaning it will cycle through every color in about 20 days.

 By adding/deleting from the string of periods in the command you can change the speed by factors of 10.
-The limiting factor will probably be your monitor's refresh rate.
+The limiting factor will be your monitor's refresh rate.